Skip to Content

 Part 2 - How Does Language Affect Your Organisation?

-Interestingly, other groups within the same organisation e.g. the middle management team and the workers, mostly have ‘viability of strategic initiatives’ as drivers of their systems (Effectiveness of Board / EXCO, Cohesiveness of Marketing Strategy, Acceptance and Implementation of Strategic Direction, etc).
-This is normally a re-enforcement of the language that is used throughout the organisation.
-However, the underlying language spoken by these ‘lesser’ groups is not typically that of followers, on the contrary, it is more that of co-creators.
+Interestingly, other groups within the same organisation, e.g. the middle management team and the workers, mostly have ‘viability of strategic initiatives’ as drivers of their systems (Effectiveness of Board / EXCO, Cohesiveness of Marketing Strategy, Acceptance and Implementation of Strategic Direction, etc).
+This is normally a reinforcement of the language that is used throughout the organisation.
+However, the underlying language spoken by these ‘lesser’ groups is not typically that of followers; on the contrary, it is more that of co-creators.

-The use of common language or representation seems to co-ordinate action through common understanding within many organisations.
-These co-ordinated actions contribute to the use of common language and this support for the common language further entrenches its use within the organisation.
-The power and support of this organisational language can often be seen by the numerous requests made to consultants, to change the modes of representation to “fit in” with the common understanding of the organisation.
-Just think of the numerous times you have had to change a report that says the same thing only differently.
+The use of common language or representation seems to coordinate action through common understanding within many organisations.
+These coordinated actions contribute to the use of a common language, and this support for the common language further entrenches its use within the organisation.
+The power and support of this organisational language can often be seen in the numerous requests made to consultants to change the modes of representation to “fit in” with the common understanding of the organisation.
+Just think of the numerous times you have had to change a report that says the same thing, only differently.

 Whilst research in this area is ongoing, we have managed to use some of Julian Day’s work to create methods to test the validity of the language used by leaders, managers and even employees.
 In a sense, we can test whether people walk the talk.